dhamaniasad/awesome-postgres/README.md

 * [YugabyteDB](https://yugabyte.com/) - Open Source Distributed SQL using  a fork of PostgreSQL on top of distributed storage and transaction

 ### Security
-* [Acra](https://github.com/cossacklabs/acra) - SQL database security suit: proxy for data protection with transparent "on the fly" data encryption, SQL firewall (SQL injections prevention), intrusion detection system.
+* [Acra](https://github.com/cossacklabs/acra) - SQL database security suite: proxy for data protection with transparent "on the fly" data encryption, SQL firewall (SQL injections prevention), intrusion detection system.

 ### Monitoring
 * [check\_pgactivity](https://github.com/OPMDG/check_pgactivity) - check\_pgactivity is designed to monitor PostgreSQL clusters from Nagios.
 It offers many options to measure and monitor useful performance metrics.